web-dom/joss/README.md

 ## JOSS can easily used with remote systems

 Most of the web already understands JSON, imagine you are writing an interface to a JOSS system in a web browser.
-The problem is more easily reduced to communication via JSON over a web server or web socket.
+The problem is more easily reduced to communication via JSON over a web server or web socket to a server that represents your system.

 ## Web assembly currently has poor support for multiple outputs and even then it might not be enough